Boutique beauties, palazzo style, solid budget choices, winery digs, and even a (possibly) haunted hotel.

 La Quinta Inn & Suites by Wyndham Paso Robles

-Late-afternoon wine tastings a major perk at solid budget choice. $$
+Late-afternoon wine tastings a major perk at solid chain choice. $$

 2019 debut for downtown boutique beauty affiliated with adjoining Paso Robles Inn; fabulous rooftop bar vistas (best room views: upper floors facing east). $$$